 |Newcap||Florence County, Forest County, Lafayette County, Oconto County, Oneida County, Vilas County|

 |West CAP||Pierce County, Polk County, St Croix County|

 201 West Washington Avenue, Madison, WI | Visit Website | (608) 266-7884

 Wisconsin Housing and Economic Development Authority provides affordable housing for up to 2,576 low and moderate income households through its Section 8 Housing Choice Voucher (HCV) program..

-Wisconsin Housing and Economic Development Authority serves Wisconsin.
+Low-income housing managed by Wisconsin Housing and Economic Development Authority is located in Wisconsin

-As of the most recent VMS report, Wisconsin Housing and Economic Development Authority manages 2,023 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Wisconsin Housing and Economic Development Authority manages 2,292 active Housing Choice Vouchers.

 |Standard||Family Unification||Tenant Protection||Ported Out||VASH|